ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 |             |                   | Platform       |    |

 10. Return back to Foundry Metadata tracker, and click the Series tab.
-To use `name` column as identifier, change the `NamingPattern` of `id` column as follows:
+Instead of auto increment values (SE-1, SE-2 etc,) using BioProject-ID for referencing would simplify our referencing strategy.
+While entering data, we will enter BioProject-ID into the name column and we want to save this entered value as `id`.
+Change the `NamingPattern` of `id` column as follows to save `name` value as `id`:

 | Column      | Field of change        | Old Value        |  New Value        |
 | :----:      |    :----:              |    :----:      |   :----:      |